draganradu/garadenord/README.md

 # Gara de nord

 > http://www.fotodex.ro/

-Fotodex gara de nord is a light study.
+**0.0.3** | Fotodex gara de nord is a light study.
 A vue 3 website made to showcase the diferent ways the light interacts with the scenary.
+And force me the author to play a bit more with tehnologies i will have to use 3 years from now when they are stable and conviniontly obsilete.

 ## Build Setup